apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 The interplay here is interesting.
 It is a transfer of capabilities across objectives.
 It makes me wonder what else you can do.
 There are probably experiments to be done here.
 Also experiments to be done on how best to incorporate the trajectories back into a pretraining dataset.

 Another thought.
 The <a href="https://assets.anthropic.com/m/74342f2c96095771/original/Natural-emergent-misalignment-from-reward-hacking-paper.pdf">Anthropic reward hacking alignment generalization paper</a> is probably way more important than we understand yet.
 If you pull on one thing in concept space, other related things tend to follow.
-When I consider this, plus the I think there's a solid chance that this implies that it's possible through RL to learn capabilities and behaviors we don't understand yet, and this may also transfer across objectives in ways we don't understand yet.
+When I consider this, I think there's a solid chance that this implies that it's possible through RL to learn capabilities and behaviors we don't understand yet, and this may also transfer across objectives in ways we don't understand yet.
+It is difficult to know which concepts are entangled and in what ways.
+I'm not sure how I would create an experiment to explore this, although it is probably worth exploring somehow.

 For this reason and others, developing fast automated interpretability tools to monitor RL training runs as they are progressing seems prudent.
 Another thing to look into, which I have seen no real movement on in OSS.